AmpScm/AmpScm/README.md

 Of course you can also use the non async api if needed.
 This repository layer is built on top of *Amp.Buckets* via *AmpScm.Buckets.Git*, which could be used separately if you want to write your own repository layer.

-The `IAsyncQueryable<T>` support is supported via the hopefully temporary *AmpScm.Linq.AsyncQueryable*, to avoid usage conflicts between the async and non async implementations that occur when you impelement both.
+The `IAsyncQueryable<T>` support is supported via the hopefully temporary *AmpScm.Linq.AsyncQueryable*, to avoid usage conflicts between the async and non async implementations that occur when you implement both.
 (Let's hope this will be fixed in the BCL)

 ```cs
 // Non-Async